Archduchess Maria Josepha of Austria: Death

 Maria Josepha had been terrified of dying of smallpox ever since the death of her elder sister Archduchess Maria Johanna Gabriela in 1762.
 Her fears were realised when she died of smallpox on the very day she was to have left Vienna for her journey across the Alps to marry Ferdinand.
-Popular belief holds that she contracted smallpox because her mother, Maria Theresa, insisted that she go and pray at the improperly sealed tomb of her sister-in-law, Empress Maria Josepha, whom had recently died of the disease—because they shared the same name.
+Popular belief holds that she contracted smallpox because her mother, Maria Theresa, insisted that she go and pray at the improperly sealed tomb of her sister-in-law, Empress Maria Josepha, who had recently died of the disease—because they shared the same name.
 However, the rash appeared two days after Maria Josepha visited the vault, and there is an incubation period of about one week after initial infection before symptoms of a rash appear.
 Therefore, the archduchess must have been infected before visiting the vault.

-On 15 October 1767, at the age of 16, Maria Josepha died due to the disease.
+On 15 October 1767, at the age of 16, Maria Josepha, clinging to her brother Joseph, died due to the disease.
 She is buried in vault number 46 at the Imperial Crypt Vaults of the Imperial Crypt in Vienna.
-After her death, her younger sister, Archduchess Maria Carolina, was given as a bride to the king of Naples in her place.
+After her death, her younger sister, Archduchess Maria Carolina of Austria, was given as a bride to the king of Naples in her place.

+Her death seems to have impacted her youngest sister, Maria Antonia.
+Maria Antonia, who married the future King Louis XVI of France in 1770, recalled a time when Maria Josepha, ill with smallpox, took her in her arms.
+Maria Josepha told her that she would be leaving her forever — not for Naples, but for the family crypt.